enhancing education

 SOLUTION DEVELOPMENT

 The proposed design focuses on integrating various learning platforms that are naturally embedded in everyday experiences.
-Such a design would draw meaningful connects across core subject groups working on cognitive as well as the psychosocial domains.
-Interestingly, the activity outlined as a learning opportunity, lends itself to trans-disciplinary learning practices.
+The design draws meaningful connects across core subject groups, working on cognitive as well as the psychosocial domains.
+The activities outlined as a learning opportunities, lend itself to trans-disciplinary learning practices.
 Through these processes, the learning establishes strong connects across different concepts.

-This process of retention and sharing is a continuous cycle that allows for constant growth of the child.
+This process of retention and sharing is a continuous cycle that allows for constant growth of the learner.
 From within this process, arises the scope for application of the lesson in their lives.

 Measuring impact

-To test this proposed model's feasibility, an activity was conducted with students to understand the scope for creating and implementing a multi-sensory learning model.
-It also helped identify the specific sensory approach that each child preferred, thereby providing insight into the kind of facilitating that each and every child would require.
+An activity was conducted with students to understand the scope for creating and implementing a multi-sensory learning model to test this proposed model's feasibility.
+It also helped identify the specific sensory approach that each learner preferred, to provide insight into individual facilitation preferences.

-This method of engagement was put to practice during the development of a curriculum model for the facilitation of Printmaking and Art History classes where a collaborative approach was sought.
-The implementation of a collaborative peer engagement approach in these classes generated an increased level of engagement that allowed the students to learn from each other and created an increased opportunity of application specifically while comparing to their lived experiences.
+This method of engagement was put to practice during the development of a curriculum model for Printmaking and Art History classes where a collaborative approach was sought.
+The implementation of a collaborative peer engagement approach in these classes showed an increased level of engagement that allowed the students to learn from each other.
+This created an increased opportunity of application specifically while comparing the learning material to their lived experiences.